Christian Jungersen: The Exception

 The novel was on the bestseller list for a year and a half in Denmark, where it won the P2 Novel Prize and De Gyldne Laurbær.
-In 2009, readers of Denmark's largest newspaper, Jyllands-Posten, voted The Exception the second best Danish novel of the past 25 years,Vor tids danske roman and in 2010 it won another readers' poll, for the best Danish novel of the preceding decade.
+In 2009, readers of Denmark's largest newspaper, Jyllands-Posten, voted The Exception the second best Danish novel of the past 25 years, and in 2010 it won another readers' poll, for the best Danish novel of the preceding decade.

-The Exception has been published in 18 countries, and has also been adapted for Radio 4.
+The Exception has been published in 18 countries, and has also been adapted for BBC Radio 4.
 It was nominated for the International Dublin Literary Award, as well as being shortlisted for the Duncan Lawrie Dagger in the United Kingdom, the Grand Prix des Lectrices de Elle in France, and the Martin Beck Award in Sweden.
 In the US, both The New York Times and Amazon designated the novel as an editor's choice.

 You Disappear

-Jungersen's latest novel, You Disappear ("Du Forsvinder"), is narrated by Mia, whose husband Frederik undergoes radical personality changes due to a slowly growing brain tumor that leaves his intellect, speech, and motor control intact.
+You Disappear ("Du Forsvinder"), is narrated by Mia, whose husband Frederik undergoes radical personality changes due to a slowly growing brain tumour that leaves his intellect, speech, and motor control intact.
 Their lives change even more when it comes out that, in the year before his diagnosis, he embezzled 12 million kroner from the private Copenhagen school where he is headmaster.
-But was the tumor already determining his actions at the time, absolving him, or should he go to jail?

-In preparing Frederik's defense, Mia immerses herself in the latest brain research, the emerging neurological portrait of human nature, and the classic metaphysical question of free will.
-Her reading profoundly affects how she responds to Frederik – and to her own passionate impulses.

 You Disappear has been both a critical and a commercial success in Denmark since being published there in March 2012.
-Library and newspaper readers awarded it the Læsernes Bogpris, and it was nominated for two other major honors, Politikens Literature Prize and the Martha Prize.
+Library and newspaper readers awarded it the Læsernes Bogpris, and it was nominated for two other major honours, Politikens Literature Prize and the Martha Prize.
 It received five-star reviews in Politiken, Ekstrabladet, MetroXpress, Femina, Magasinet IN, Nordjydske Tidende, and Dagbladenes Bureau.
-It remained on Denmark's top-10 list of bestselling fiction for an entire year and was the second-bestselling novel in 2012, outsold only by Marco Effekten [The Marco Effect], the Jussi Adler-Olsen thriller.You Disappear has been sold to another ten countries, including Germany and France.
+It remained on Denmark's top-10 list of bestselling fiction for an entire year and was the second-bestselling novel in 2012, outsold only by Marco Effekten [The Marco Effect], the Jussi Adler-Olsen thriller.You Disappear was sold to another ten countries, including Germany and France.
 The US edition came out in January 2014 from Nan A. Talese/Doubleday.
 The American translation by Misha Hoekstra won the Leif & Inger Sjöberg Prize from the American-Scandinavian Foundation.